 - All design disciplines are represented.
 The most popular disciplines (excluding pure research) are Built Environment,Visual Communication and Industrial Design.

-We now begin the second phase - double-blind appraisal by the conference committee where [anonymised] abstracts are assessed at a high level for required criteria such as relevance to the conference theme and design education.
+We expect to announce the results of second phase - the double-blind appraisal - by mid-April.
 Please click on the link in the menu for the full review process.
 We will announce here when we expect to notify authors of their acceptance into the next phase (full paper submission).

 Our conference will be virtual in 2021 - and in support of the conference theme we are taking this opportunity to present new formats and peer review procedures.

 The First Industrial Revolution used water and steam power to mechanize production.

 The Second used electric power to create mass production.

 The Third used electronics and information technology to automate production.